sous-chefs/grafana/README.md

 ```

 ### grafana_user
 This resource will allow you to create global users within Grafana.
 This resource is minimally viable and only supports the addition of global non-admin users.
-Contribution to the funcationality would be appreciated.
+Contribution to the functionality would be appreciated.

 More information about creating Grafana users via the HTTP API can be found [here](http://docs.grafana.org/reference/http_api/#users).